 EQuIS Data Processor (EDP) – Desktop or web user interface for checking and importing data into the EQuIS database.
 Check data for formatting and logic, and find and correct errors easily.

-Sample Planning Module (SPM) – Desktop user interface for planning, scheduling and tracking field sampling events.
+Sample Planning Module (SPM) – Desktop and web user interfaces for planning, scheduling and tracking field sampling events.
 Generate field Electronic Data Deliverable (EDD) templates, view and download calendars, and monitor the completeness of tasks within SPM.

-EQuIS Data Gathering Engine (EDGE) – Application installed on laptops or tablets for data collection (samples, measurements and inspections) in the field.
+EQuIS Data Gathering Engine (EDGE) – Application installed on laptops or tablets for field data collection (samples, measurements and inspections) using configured forms.
+Import EDDs from SPM for planned events.
 Field data is checked as it is collected and may be submitted immediately to the EQuIS database.